termly/apidocs/endpoints/get_domains-scan_report.md

 # Overview

 Retrieve the latest scan for the website.
-The query has the following JSON shape:
+The query has the following shape:

 ```json
 [